SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Constants are used throughout Swift to make code safer and clearer in intent when working with values that do not need to change.

-In addition to all of the types you will be familiar with, Swift also introduces some advanced types not found in Objective-C.
+In addition to all the familiar types,
+Swift introduces some advanced types not found in Objective-C.
 These include tuples,
 which enable you to create and pass around ad-hoc groupings of values.
 Tuples can be used to return multiple values from a function as a single compound value.